Skip to content

 Return Value

 • Returns a string holding the octal representation of the input integer.
-If the integer is negative, the string will include the negative sign.
+If the integer is negative, then the string will include the negative sign.

 oct() Examples